 And you don’t have a tip jar either?

 Unless this site suddenly becomes a lot more popular, or unless I fall on hard times, I don’t need the bucks.
 There are plenty of deserving bloggers with huge online expenses who do; see to their needs first, wouldja please?
 A chap named Ravenwood perhaps says it best: “If you want to help me out, vote to lower my tax rate.”
-If you still feel like sending me a few bucks, I have a PayPal account under chaz at dustbury.com.
+If you still feel like sending me a few bucks, I have a PayPal account at paypal.me/dustbury.